ryankwilliams/ryankwilliams/README.md

 # Hello!

-**👋 My name is Ryan and I am a `Principal Software Quality Engineer` at Red Hat working on `Ansible Automation Platform`.**
+**👋 My name is Ryan and I am a `Principal Software Engineer` at Red Hat working on `Ansible Automation Platform`.**
 * I have a bachelors degree in Computer Science
-* I have over 11 years of industry experience
+* I have over 12 years of industry experience
 * I am highly experienced in
   * Programming / automation
   * Debugging / troubleshooting
   * Problem solving
   * Designing and building applications / frameworks
   * Containers / linux
+  * Continuous integration / continuous development (CI/CD)
   * Testing / writing tests
-  * Continuous integration / continuous development (CI/CD)
 * I am always looking to learn new skills to advance my technical toolbox

 **⚡ When I am not working with technology, I enjoy**